ICARION-Project/ICARION/tests/README.md

 - GPU tests require building with `-DUSE_GPU_ACCEL=ON` and a CUDA-capable device; they skip otherwise.
 - EHSS/HSS mobility/thermalization tests have stochastic tolerance; occasional seed sensitivity may appear—rerun if needed.
-- Space-charge GPU helper is present but not wired into SimulationEngine; GPU space-charge tests target helper behavior, not end-to-end runs.
+- Space-charge GPU model is opt-in (`physics.enable_space_charge_gpu`) and falls back automatically; GPU tests validate helper behavior while CPU-only builds exercise the stub.
 - HDF5 writer v2 is the primary path; legacy writer tests remain for regression coverage.

 For full test intent/details, see the individual test files.***